domrussel/academic-kickstart-website/content/publication/sci_covid/index.md

 publication: "NBER Working Paper No. 26990"
 publication_short: ""

-abstract: "We use anonymized and aggregated data from Facebook to show that areas with stronger social ties to two early COVID-19 'hotspots' (Westchester County, NY, in the U.S. and Lodi province in Italy) generally have more confirmed COVID-19 cases as of March 30, 2020.
-These relationships hold after controlling for geographic distance to the hotspots as well as for the income and population density of the regions.
-These results suggest that data from online social networks may prove useful to epidemiologists and others hoping to forecast the spread of communicable diseases such as COVID-19."
+abstract: "We use aggregated data from Facebook to show that COVID-19 was more likely to spread between regions with stronger social network connections.
+Areas with more social ties to two early COVID-19 “hotspots” (Westchester County, NY, in the U.S. and Lodi province in Italy) generally had more confirmed COVID-19 cases as of the end of March.
+These relationships hold after controlling for geographic distance to the hotspots as well as for the income and population densities of the regions.
+As the pandemic progressed in the U.S., a county’s social proximity to recent COVID19 cases predicts future outbreaks over and above physical proximity.
+These results suggest data from online social networks can be useful to epidemiologists and others hoping to forecast the spread of communicable diseases such as COVID-19."

 # Summary.
 An optional shortened abstract.
 summary: